 - Brook Trout (Salvelinus fontinalis)

 - Lake Trout (Salvelinus namaycush)

 The Division of Fisheries and Wildlife maintains a list of waters that are identified as Coldwater Fish Resources (CFR).
-The listed CFRs are organized geographically by watershed and the information is updated on the website annually.
+The CFRs shown on the map above is updated on the website annually.
 Conservation commissions, planning commissions, land trusts, consultants, and town open space committees may find this information useful for conservation planning.

-NOTE: The CFR list posted on the website is not definitive of all CFRs as new streams are sampled and evaluated yearly.
+NOTE: New streams are sampled and evaluated yearly.
 There are more than 11,000 miles of streams and rivers in the Commonwealth, not all of which have been sampled.
-The CFR lists are updated annually online to reflect the most current fisheries surveys, but CFR listings may be identified frequently in the interim.
+The CFRs are updated and posted annually to reflect the most current fisheries surveys, but CFR listings may be identified frequently in the interim.